Hodge realizations of 1-motives and the derived Albanese: Realizations of Voevodsky motives.

-In this section we construct a DG structure on the category of \'etale Voevodsky motives and then lift Hodge and \'etale realization functors (\cite{hu1}, \cite{hu2}, \cite{dg}) to DG quasi-functors.
-Our choice to work with \'etale motives rather than with Nisnevich ones is motivated only by possible future applications: with rational coefficients the two categories are equivalent.
+In this section we review a DG structure on the category of \'etale Voevodsky motives and then lift the Hodge and \'etale realization functors (\cite{hu1}, \cite{hu2}) to DG quasi-functors.
+Our basic tool is Theorem \ref{abrealization} asserting that a DG realization $D\cM^{\eff}_{\et} (k; A) \to \cC$ into a cocomplete compactly generated DG category $\cC$ is just an ``ordinary'' functor from the category of smooth connected schemes to $\cC$ which is $\bA^1$-homotopy invariant and satisfies the descent property for Voevodsky's $h$-topology.